 “Are you really sure that a floor can’t also be a ceiling?” as quoted by Dutch graphic artist M. C. Escher (1898-1972).

-In the images below, still life photographer Josh Caudwell parallels the artist’s path with his own paradoxical visual artistry.
-The series pairs captivating shapes with water rippling tranquilly and plays with forms and illusion to create impossible shapes. —Set designer Zena May Hendrick, Thanks to Frank Agency.
+In the conceptual images below, still life photographer Josh Caudwell parallels the artist’s path with his own paradoxical visual artistry.
+The photo editorial pairs captivating shapes with water rippling tranquilly and plays with forms and illusion to create impossible shapes. —Set designer Zena May Hendrick, Thanks to Frank Agency.